FabricationsHQ - Muirsically Speaking

 Many can make the same sort of associations with a chosen locale, but this was a very strong affinity and familiarity.
 A number of recognitions were even intuitive, rather than via film or book.

-Originally my favourite sport was, usurprisingly, British football (soccer) and I follow the Scottish Football League team Kilmarnock (from Ayrshire) and the English club Tottenham Hotspur, more commonly known as Spurs (based in north London).
+Originally my favourite sport was, unsurprisingly, British football (soccer); I follow the Scottish Football League team Kilmarnock (from Ayrshire) and the English club Tottenham Hotspur, more commonly known as Spurs (based in north London).

 The Kilmarnock connection is not overly surprising when you understand that I’m an Ayrshire boy born and bred, but how those footballing choices actually came about I'll touch on later.